quadram-institute-bioscience/LoRTIS/readme.md

 Run the new version of BioTradis with Minimap2

 # 4. Explore the results
 Check plot files are correct, change the format e.g. second number is negative, launch Artemis, identify spikes and operons.
 Combine plot files e.g. different barcodes.
+Remove background noise (sites with 1 insertion set to 0).